davestewart/nuxt-areas/README.md

     // the special "app" folder you want to reconfigure root-level content to load from
     app: 'app',

+    // update webpack aliases if areas/app folder is used
+    aliases: tre,

+    // optionally save debug output to ./areas/.debug
+    debug: false,

     // additional packages to install
     packages: [